jimburton/scrabble/chapters/Chapter2.md

 [Contents](../README.md)

 Now we can move on to think about **players** and the **game** itself.
-A player has a **name**, a **rack** and a **score**.
+A player has a **name**, a **rack**, a **score** and might be an **AI** player.
+A game will have two players, a **board**, a `StdGem` for pseudo-random requirements, and several Boolean fields to keep track of the progress of the game.
 Most of this code is going into a new module, `Scrabble.Game`.

-We introduce two record types, `Player` and `Game`, that play a very important part in managing the state of games.
-The types themselves are simple, but we need to take a bit of a digression to explain the way we will working with them.
+We introduce two record types, `Player` and `Game`, that embody everything we need to know to manage the state of games.
+The types themselves are simple but we need to take a bit of a digression to explain the way we will working with them.

 The name of each player is stored as `Data.Text` rather than